FIVE MOST SURPRISING FINDS

 Reform Models That Work

 The evidence for bail reform is not theoretical.
-It exists in jurisdictions that have already implemented it, and the results are documented.
+It exists in places that have already tried it, and the results are documented.

-New Jersey implemented comprehensive bail reform in 2017, replacing its cash bail system with a risk-based assessment tool and supervised release program (New Jersey Judiciary, Criminal Justice Reform Report, 2019).
-In the years following implementation:
+New Jersey launched comprehensive bail reform in 2017, replacing its cash bail system with a risk-based assessment tool and supervised release program (New Jersey Judiciary, Criminal Justice Reform Report, 2019).
+In the years following implementation, a 44% reduction in the pretrial jail population occurred.
+Court appearance rates remained stable.
+Pretrial crime rates did not increase.

-The reform demonstrated, with large-scale real-world data, that cash bail can be eliminated without the public safety catastrophe that the bail bond industry predicted.
+The reform showed, with large-scale real-world data, that cash bail can be eliminated without the public safety catastrophe the bail bond industry predicted.

-Kentucky has operated a pretrial services program since 1976 that provides an alternative to cash bail for many defendants.
-The program uses risk assessment and supervised release, and Kentucky’s data consistently shows that defendants released through the pretrial services program appear for court at rates comparable to those released on cash bail.
+Kentucky has run a pretrial services program since 1976 that gives an alternative to cash bail for many defendants.
+The program uses risk assessment and supervised release, and Kentucky’s data consistently shows that defendants released through pretrial services appear for court at rates matching those released on cash bail.

 The Puzzle and the Solution